Bill Walton: Legacy

 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Walton as the 64th greatest player in NBA history.
+Encyclopædia Britannica considers him as "one of the best all-around players in the history of basketball".

 Media career

-Walton overcame a stuttering problem at age 28 with the help of Hall of Fame broadcaster Marty Glickman, after a lengthy conversation between the two at an event.
+Walton overcame a stuttering problem at age 28 with the help of legendary broadcaster Marty Glickman, after a lengthy conversation between the two at an event.

 Walton said about his speech issues and subsequent career, "I'm a stutterer.
 I never spoke to anybody.
 I lived most of my life by myself.
 But as soon as I got on the court I was fine.
 But in life, being so self conscious, red hair, big nose, freckles and goofy, nerdy looking face and can't talk at all.
 I was incredibly shy and never said a word.
 Then, when I was 28 I learned how to speak.
 It's become my greatest accomplishment of my life and everybody else's biggest nightmare."